Hurricane Damage Insurance

 Common Types of Hurricane Damage

-Damage from hurricane can be devastating and wide sweeping.
+Damage from hurricanes can be devastating and wide sweeping.
 Below are some of the most common types of hurricane damage:

 Walls, flooring, furnishings.

-Electrical equipment, air conditioning systems, computer equipment, telephone systems.
+Electrical equipment, air conditioning systems, computer equipment, and telephone systems.

 Telecommunications, electrical, water utilities.